Why Are There So Many Paracord Sizes?

 In case you didn't know, there's more to paracord than just 550 cord.
-We currently sell over 15 varieties of paracord, all with different diameters, strengths, and primary uses.
+We currently sell over a dozen varieties of paracord, all with different diameters, strengths, and primary uses.
 This doesn't even include all the different sizes of shock/bungee cord that we carry.

 Being confused as to which cord is used for what is understandable.
 After all, larger diameters don't always mean a cord is stronger.
 Below is a list of all the varieties of paracord that we sell—at the time of this blog article's writing.
 The selection may vary in the future depending on demand and availability.
 We'll start with the most popular, 550, and then work our way up from the bottom with the smallest cord.